fbpx

 Step one as with other purchases is determining what your budget is.
 Premiums refer to the amount of money you pay every month for coverage and are the most obvious expense related to health insurance.
 It however is not the only expense you should factor in.
 The deductible refers to the amount of money you pay upfront before insurance coverage begins.
 Lower premiums usually mean higher deductibles and other out-of-pocket expenses such as prescription drugs so the cheapest plan may not be the best option.

-2. Prescription drug coverage and out of pocket expenses
+2. Prescription drug coverage and out-of-pocket expenses

 Different insurers have comprehensive lists of the drugs covered that you can ask for to compare and contrast with other health insurance providers.
 If you are currently on any drug, you need to find out if your medication is covered by the insurer.
 You also need to read the fine print because some insurers require patients to try low-tier drugs before getting authorization to move on to brand names that generally cost more.
-You may have to pay out of pocket for expensive medication which defeats the point of having a health cover.
+You may have to pay out of pocket for expensive medication which defeats the point of having health coverage.

 3. Know your network and specialists

 You’ve seen the signs in hospitals highlighting what insurance covers they accept.
 You need to find out the medical facilities that are in your insurer’s network.
 Are your preferred hospitals either because of location or perceived quality of service included in the network?
-If you already have a doctor with whom you have built rapport, you need to find out if they are covered or your insurer has their network of preferred doctors and hospitals.
+If you already have a doctor with whom you have built rapport, you need to find out if they are covered or if your insurer has a network of preferred doctors and hospitals.

 If you have no preferred doctor, you could pick one from the insurer’s list, call them, and set an appointment just to see what you could be getting into before signing on the dotted line.
 If you have a condition that requires you to see a specialist, make sure there is one in the network that has good reviews or that you like and trust.